 In any case, California Lightworks are very proud of this exclusive.
 After all, no other LED grow light in the market covers the UVB spectrum.
 LED diodes are narrowband and focus their light in a narrow spectrum that is not easy to achieve.

 The SolarStorm’s wide-range LED drivers are powered from 90VAC up to 277VAC, meaning they are compatible with all power sockets.
-The large heatsinks and 92mm fans ensure proper heat management for this LED grow light.
+Besides, the large heatsinks and 92mm fans ensure proper heat management for this LED grow light.

 The SolarStorm 440 is a true replacement to any 600W HPS/MH grow light.
 Overall, it is a great light that will quickly pay off for itself in energy savings.
 A solid choice, but be careful around UV-B lighting.
 Some distributors offer protective glasses for free along with the package.